alexpa-89/BinomialAmericanOptionPricer/README.md

 **3. Speed**
    The pricer is MUCH faster than many of the Python implementations of CRR I have seen on Github.
    E.g. for a large number of steps (which is needed for more accurate pricing), the speed-up reaches a factor of ~20x compared to some existing implementations.

+**DISCLAIMER**
+Option values provided by the model DO NOT constitute an investment recommendation.
+The author of the implementation is in no way responsible for the investment outcomes that may result from using the pricer.